FlippED is An ED Original style wherein two bloggers come together to share their opposing or orthogonal perspectives on an interesting subject.

 They enhance the experience of having dim-sum and make momo eaters gravitate towards a more refined experience.

-Personally, I prefer dim sum to momos as they are made in conditions which are relatively hygienic, and like many of you out there; I just can’t get enough of the wide variety!
+Personally, I prefer dim sum to momos as they are made in conditions that are relatively hygienic, and like many of you out there; I just can’t get enough of the wide variety!

 I tend to keep going back for more, especially the dips and the grandiose experience that comes along with it.